 5. Express Gratitude

 Yes, life is filled with uncertainty and negativity yet I have found that difficult times have immense value in our lives and create opportunities.
-It is easier to see the bright side when your suffering has been genuinely acknowledged and processed fully so don’t skip the first four steps.
+It is easier to see the bright side when your suffering has been genuinely acknowledged and processed fully which are achieved through the first four steps.
+If your struggling to find anything to be grateful for, then go back through the steps.
 Take time to discover ways to appreciate the hidden value for yourself, loved ones, job or current stressor.
 For example getting sick gives you an opportunity to stay in bed and rest which you may not have weaved rest time into your life.
 Focus your attention on what you feel blessed for and what you want more of like what brings you feelings of joy, peace, connection, and clarity.
 This becomes more beneficial practiced daily.

 If you’d like support, clients can find me at https://portal.wecounsel.com/directory/positivereframe

 Positive Reframe shares resources with the intent of the positive progression of informed decision making related to issues associated with emotional, relational, physical and spiritual wellness.
 While I share personal and professional perspectives, my writings reflect my personal opinion and not intended to substitute professional advice, diagnosis, and treatment.
 The online medium does not lend itself to the level of detail and rapport building required for thorough assessment and therapeutic intervention thus the content shared on this page is for informational purposes only.
 To make well-informed decisions that best meet your family’s unique needs, I highly recommend exploring and researching available options, consulting primary health care providers, as well as seek referrals from a trusted source for professional counseling.
 I am a Licensed Marriage and Family Therapy in the state of Illinois, USA